 D15.
 Adopting a commercial orientation has other benefits besides sustainability.
 First, a commercially-run institution would be more responsive to the needs of its customers, including SMEs.
-For example, it would have the commercial incentive to ensure that its products and services meet the needs of its customers, or that the process to obtain financing is not too burdensome.
+For example, it would have the commercial incentive to ensure its products and services meet the needs of its customers, or that the process to obtain financing would not be too burdensome yet properly assessing and accounting for risks.